GambuzX/Edgy-Tale/README.md

 ### Context

-Game created during the Game Jam +, where we had 48h to both develop it and prepare it's pitch.
+Game created during the Game Jam +, where we had 48h to both develop and prepare it's pitch.

 ### Description